MohamedHatemAbdu/fake-posts-sample/README.md

 Project status
 -
-Still in working in the below points :
+Still working in progress in the below points :

 - Integratring Circle CI.
 - Unit tests.